Chia-Network/chia-network.github.io/collections/_posts/2021-06-15-common-misconceptions-vol-1.md

 ---

-**You aren't Green - you still have an energy footprint and consume consumer-grade NVMes**

-We only need to be greener than the alternatives, and we are.
-As far as cryptocurrencies based on Nakamoto Consensus go, Chia is the most energy-efficient at maintaining its network security by a large margin.
-Also, we think that approaches based on Proof of Stake, while green, just don't quite provide the same security guarantees and also fail at decentralization.

-Traditional banking also fails at a lot of things that cryptocurrencies solve, and is not particularly green either.
-Visa and Mastercard, for example, run extremely large data centers full of storage—exabytes—and have to power all sorts of other infrastructure, a lot of it with fossil fuels.

-As to the NVMe issue, please see above.
+**s Chia really Green?
+You still use energy – and what about the e-waste?**

+Chia is committed to being a truly sustainable digital currency.
+Not just less bad.
+Proof-of-Work was an amazing innovation but unforeseen challenges led to extremely high energy wastefulness and diminished decentralization.
+Bram recognized a need to conceive an evolved Nakamoto Consensus that is truly decentralized and not inherently wasteful and energy inefficient while retaining the network security of Proof-of-Work and improving on the programmability of Ethereum.
+Chia’s energy use is approximately 0.1% - 0.3% that of cryptocurrencies that rely on Proof of Work.
+While other cryptocurrencies may deploy Proof of Stake to reduce energy consumption, those systems will not be able to assure the same network security or deliver on decentralization.

+We take our responsibility to the planet and society very seriously, and when Chia identified the risk of additional e-waste, we took immediate action.
+Although spent NVMes is not an issue (see above), Chia will soon announce a partnership with top industry data center and storage companies to stop the current practice of shredding hard drives so they can be refurbished and have a second life once they are no longer dependable to store data.
+We are confident this will reduce global e-waste dramatically and hope to make further announcements in the coming weeks.

 ---